 I did 2 coats with a few extra strokes here and there to cover thin spots.
 It went on and covered really well.

-The wood trim was looking a little rough so I decided to freshen it up with some Minwax PolyShades in the color “Tudor“.
+The wood trim was looking a little rough so I decided to freshen it up with some Minwax PolyShades in this color.

 I lightly sanded it all….(be sure to wipe/clean the dust off well before applying PolyShades)